swiftlang/swift-foundation/Proposals/NNNN-uuid-versions.md

 }
 ```

-This initializer provides a safe, typed-throw-compatible way to construct a UUID from raw bytes without going through `uuid_t`:
+This initializer provides a safe, typed-throw-compatible way to construct a UUID from bytes without going through `uuid_t`:

 ```swift
 let uuid = UUID { output in